Close Menu

 In case you didn’t know, popular messaging apps such as Facebook Messenger, Twitter, Snapchat and Instagram are not secure for private personal conversations.
 Thus, the exchange you have between you and your contacts in the form of text and shared files might not be completely safe.

 But if these applications aren’t the most secure for messaging, then which are?
 And even more important, what makes a messaging application more secure for sending private messages?
-Let’s start by looking at the key features you should consider when looking for the most secure messaging apps.
+Let’s start by looking at the key features you should consider when looking for the most secure messaging software.

 The first thing you must check before you download a messaging application is to confirm whether it uses end-to-end encryption.
 End-to-end encryption is a means of building protected messaging apps by encrypting information so that only the sender and recipient of the messages can read them.
 Thanks to this secure technology, from the time a message is typed, during its transit to the recipient and when it’s received, not a single person, besides you and the person you’re speaking to can read that message.